 For instance, can you ask your followers an enticing question that is answered within your blog post?
 Here, I’ll give you an example…

-One of my flagship posts here on this site for finding your niche is Ultimate Guide To Choosing Your Niche: Finding A Good Market For You.
+One of my flagship posts here on this site for finding your niche.
 Now, I could just tweet that title out with the link, but how could we post a question that might entice curiosity?

 How about… “Which blogging niches work well?
 And which ones sorta suck?
 And why?”.
 Then, drop the link to the post so they can get the question answered.